boazbk/crypto/lec_14_zero_knowledge.md

 >_A proof system is zero knowledge if the verifier did not learn anything after the interaction that he could not have learned on his own._

 Despite the name "zero knowledge", we do not claim that the verifier does not know anything about the private input $x$.
-For example, $m=p\cdot q$ for two primes $p,q$, then each $s \in \Z^*_m$ has at most four square roots, and if the verifier could compute square roots then they can narrow $x$ down to these four possibilities.
+For example, if 1$m=p\cdot q$ for two primes $p,q$, then each $s \in \Z^*_m$ has at most four square roots, and if the verifier could compute square roots then they can narrow $x$ down to these four possibilities.
 However, the point is that this is knowledge that the verifier already even before the interaction with the prover, and so participating in the proof resulted in _zero additional knowledge_.

 Here is how we formally define zero knowledge: